 Reporters, Engage a MotherToBaby Expert for Your Next News Story

-MotherToBaby specialists are available to lend their expertise to members of the news media who are writing stores about pregnancy and breastfeeding exposures.
-If you’re a journalist who’d like to connect with a MotherToBaby expert for a story you’re writing, please contact our Media Liaison Nicole Chavez at 619.368.3259 or firstname.lastname@example.org.
+MotherToBaby specialists are available for media requests.
+Our experts will lend their expertise to members of the news media who are writing stores about pregnancy and breastfeeding exposures.
+If you’re a journalist who’d like to connect with a MotherToBaby expert for a story you’re writing, please contact our Media Liaison Nicole Chavez at 619.368.3259 or email@example.com.

 Event Organizers, Find a MotherToBaby Expert to Speak at Your Next Event